Internally displaced person: IDP populations

+Latest IDP population

+The following table is a list of countries and territories by the number of Internally Displaced People (IDPs).
+According to Internal Displacement Monitoring Centre (IDMC), the internal displacement figures refer to the number of forced movements of people within the borders of their country recorded during the year, and may include individuals who have been displaced more than once.
+The total number of IDPs is a snapshot of all the people living in internal displacements at the end of the year, and is the sum of the number of conflict IDPs and disaster IDPs.

+Historical IDP populations

 Protection and assistance

 The problem of protecting and assisting IDPs is not a new issue.
 In international law it is the responsibility of the government concerned to provide assistance and protection for the IDPs in their country.
 However, as many of the displaced are a result of civil conflict and violence or where the authority of the central state is in doubt, there is no local authority willing to provide assistance and protection.
 It has been estimated that some 5 million IDPs in 11 countries are "without any significant humanitarian assistance from their governments."
 Under these circumstances rehabilitation policies on humanitarian grounds should be aimed at reducing inequality of opportunity among these vulnerable groups by integrating them into local social services and allowing them access to jobs, education, and healthcare opportunities; otherwise new conflicts might break out.

 Unlike the case of refugees, there is no international humanitarian institution which has the overall responsibility of protecting and assisting the refugees as well as the internally displaced.
 A number of organizations have stepped into the breach in specific circumstances.